coderdojo-leiden/escaperoom/README_en.md

 ![escaperoom finished project](images/en/finished-project.gif)

 We'll start with an empty project that already has all the necessary sprites in it.
 This way you only have to worry about the code blocks!
-You can open this empty project in the Scratch editor via our [escaperoom starter project](https://scratch.mit.edu/projects/629181159/editor).
-If you use the Scratch offline editor (which you can download [here](https://scratch.mit.edu/download)), you can also download the starter project [here](resources/escaperoom_en.sb3) and then load it in the offline editor.
+You can open this empty project in the Scratch editor via our [escaperoom starter project](https://scratch.mit.edu/projects/629181159/editor) (at coderdojo-leiden.nl/escaperoom-start-en).
+If you use the Scratch offline editor (which you can download at [scratch.mit.edu/download](https://scratch.mit.edu/download)), you can also [download](resources/escaperoom_en.sb3) the starter project and then load it in the offline editor.

 ## Starting situation